teksavant/teksavant.github.io/_posts/2015-06-09-swift2-apple-takes-open-source-route.markdown

 title: Apple takes open-source route with Swift 2
 date: 2015-06-09 16:05:06
 image: vlcsnap-2015-06-08-19h15m28s135.png
+description: This isn't what Apple does usually, but this time it has.
+Swift is now open source.
 ---

 <p class="intro"><span class="dropcap">A</span>pple announced many new features and performance improvements for major upgrades of OS X and iOS at WWDC 2015.
 Apple also released Apple Music.
 But that's not all to it.
 The Cupertino Company also announced Swift 2.</p>